Wall Street Praises Hut 8 Mining Corp. (HUT) After Recent Earnings Report

 Sponsored

+The average price from analysts is $4.67.
 HUT currently public float of 161.69M and currently shorts hold a 7.64% ratio of that float.
-Today, the average trading volume of HUT was 13.18M shares.
+Today, the average trading volume of HUT was 13.12M shares.

 HUT’s Market Performance